SOT-Programmers-Club/ALEKA-ABEBE/README.md

 To give execute permissions, make sure to run `chmod +x White Kninght.py`

-Run `python3 White Kninght.py` from the projects root directory.
+Run `python3 ALEKA-ABEBE.py` from the projects root directory.
 #### Mac OS
 We have been unable to test this project on Mac OS, however as it has been tested on various flavours of Linux we see no reason why it should fail on a mac.
 Ensure python3 and pygame 2 are installed.